 - extreme tension and irritability

-As depression is a common symptom of PMDD, it’s possible that a woman with PMDD may have thoughts about suicide.
+As depression is a common symptom of PMDD, it’s possible that a person with PMDD may have thoughts about suicide.
 PMDD can be particularly difficult to deal with as it can have a negative effect on your daily life and relationships.”

-The doctor said that options for controlling PMS included the pill but I cannot take any of these types of drugs due to my Mum’s breast cancer and my migraines – I simply refuse to take the risk.
+The doctor said that options for controlling PMS problems included the pill but I cannot take any of these types of drugs due to my Mum’s breast cancer and my migraines – I simply refuse to take the risk.
 Anti-depressants are also an option but having taken these in the past (due to my Mum’s death) I didn’t feel I wanted to go down that path again.
 He advised that exercise can help with moods, magnesium can aid with tiredness, to look into vitamins D, B and Calcium and to gain support from family members.
 He said that it was best for me to go away and research all the remedies myself and to come back to discuss if needed.

 I am already a very active person who goes running and takes part in exercise classes so I knew I could use this to help and focus myself and my mindset.
 I spoke to family and friends to let them know how my hormones were making me feel each month and all were very open and supportive.
 I started to take magnesium and I was seeing a change in my tiredness but with being busy and running around with a toddler I have found that I have yet again put my needs last (which is daft, because a happy Mum means a happy boy) and I keep forgetting to take them – I know I need to tackle this (NOTE: Magnesium is also found in green veg).